omvatten/qdiv/paper.md

 `qdiv` is a Python package designed for microbial ecology.
 It was developed to facilitate the management and analysis of data generated from amplicon sequencing and metagenomics within a Python programming environment.
-Specifically, qdiv implements the Hill number framework [@chao2014] for assessing diversity across a broad range of ecological metrics and analyses.
+Specifically, `qdiv` implements the Hill number framework [@chao2014] for assessing diversity across a broad range of ecological metrics and analyses.
 This framework enables systematic evaluation of how relative abundances influence diversity measures.

 Traditionally, Hill numbers [@hill1973] are applied to quantify alpha diversity, which is the diversity of taxa within a single community.
-However, the framework can also be applied to beta diversity [@jost2007], which measures differences in composition between communities, and extended to metrics that incorporate phylogenetic and functional relationships among taxa [@chiu2014][@chiuchao2014].
+However, the framework can also be applied to beta diversity [@jost2007], which measures differences in composition between communities, and extended to metrics that incorporate phylogenetic and functional relationships among taxa [@chiu2014; @chiuchao2014].

 Many ecological statistical tests and null models, such as Raup-Crick [@raup1979], the Net Relatedness Index, and the Nearest-Taxon Index [@webb2002], have used presence-absence data or relied on a single relative abundance-based index (e.g. Bray-Curtis).